WadhwaniAI/StudentDropoutEWS/README.md

 - Valid datatypes are `str` for categorical columns, `float` for numerical columns, and `int` for target column.
 - Description is a piece of text briefly explaining the information the column contains.
 - Grouping enables combined use of columns such as in common preprocessing operations.
-- Modify [Dataset Schema](metadata/schema.json) to use a dataset that has columns with different names.
+- Modify [Dataset Schema](metadata/schema.json) if a dataset has different column names, datatypes, descriptions or groupings.

 [Config Schema](metadata/config_schema.json)
 - This is a *mandatory* nested JSON dictionary illustrating the valid schema of a `Config` file.